Leni Wylliams: Praise

 Fellow-artistic director Mary Pat Henry described Wylliams as having “one of the most articulate bodies” in which one “could see every muscle and every move of the dance as it moved through him”.
 Wylliams was lauded by Kansas City Star classical-music-editor Scott Cantrell as having danced with “the quality of radium” and moving “with power and fine-tuned precision, but also with a riveting ecstasy”.
 After being witness to a solo danced by Wylliams, Katherine Dunham told Wylliams “you are pure poetry”.

-The November 1983 performance by Wylliams as "Profit Jones" in Eleo Pomare’s Radiance of the Dark during Eleo Pomare Dance Company's 25th anniversary season was reported in a New York Times review as being “show stopping”.
-A May 1985 NY Times review of dances presented by José Limón Dance Company's Clay Taliaferro cites “the impressive Leni Wylliams”.
+The November 1983 performance by Wylliams as "Profit Jones" in Eleo Pomare's Radiance of the Dark during Eleo Pomare Dance Company's 25th anniversary season was reported in a New York Times review as being “show stopping”.
+A May 1985 NY Times review of dances presented by José Limón Dance Company's Clay Taliaferro cites "the impressive Leni Wylliams".
 During Fred Benjamin Dance Company's twentieth year celebration in 1989, Wylliams danced the solo Illuminations which Benjamin remarked "just about stopped the show!"

-Gordon Parks recalled that one of his most challenging projects was Martin and that the one who had kept him together was Wylliams.

-While creating choreography, Wylliams was seen being “almost trance-like” as though “he had a channel to The Devine” with material pouring out “fast and so furiously” generating “beautiful ballets in a short period of time”.

 As an instructor, Wyllliams was praised as having the ability to inspire dancers to believe in themselves – to believe the impossible was possible.
-Dancers adored Wylliams and trusted him implicitly.
 If a class was stuck, Wylliams would sing Summertime and tell the students to start moving to it.
-At question-and-answer sessions following end-of-residencies performances during which Wylliams “wowed” student audiences, he was often begged to sing Summertime, as he had so often done while he taught.